FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 {% include _image.liquid src="/assets/img/blogs/oauth-gatsby/gatsby-profile-page.png" alt="The profile page in Gatsby." class="img-fluid" figure=false %}

-You have now successfully implemented an authorization code workflow using the PKCE extension in Gatsby with FusionAuth.
+You have now successfully implemented an OAuth authorization code workflow using the PKCE extension in Gatsby with FusionAuth.
 This method allows you to authenticate users securely without exposing your client secret or access token by proxying your calls to FusionAuth through your Node application.

 ## Conclusion and next steps
 While I hope this tutorial helps you get started with user authentication using FusionAuth and Gatsby, there are several next steps you could take to make the application more robust: